stevenlriv/php-skit/README.md

 ## Next Integrations

+- Test cron class with an example page & allow to send emails if needed
-- PHP REST API tokens
+- PHP REST API tokens with OAUTH
 - Cron Jobs Pub/Pub System
         - different servers submit actions to be performed by 100s of workers
         - those actions stays there until the workers are able to perform them successfully